What is HTML <meta> Tag?

 <head>

-<meta name="description" content="Learn more about the HTML meta tag and how it enhances SEO and page metadata.">
+<meta name="description" content="Learn HTML meta tag basics and improve your website SEO with Scholar247.">

 </head>